thecoderworld

 2. Using the Terminal

-If you wish, you can install the Google Chrome browser on your Ubuntu system using the “Terminal“.
-For that, just follow the following steps:
+If you wish, you can install the Google Chrome browser on your Ubuntu system using the Terminal.

-Step 2: Chrome browser does not come with the default repositories of Ubuntu 22.04.
-So we will have to utilize the “wget” command.
-To install it, run the commands mentioned below:
+2. Chrome browser does not come with the default repositories of Ubuntu 22.04.
+So, we’ll have to utilize the wget command.

 sudo apt update